-Eric O. Recto, Filipino, 49 years old, has served as the Vice Chairman of the Company since February 19, 2013 and as a Director since July 31, 2008.
+Eric O. Recto, Filipino, 49 years old, has served as the President of the Company since October 7, 2008, and as a Director since July 31, 2008.
+He is also a member of the Company's Executive Committee, Nomination Committee and Compensation Committee.
 He holds the following positions, among others: Chairman and Chief Executive Officer of Petron Foundation, Inc. ("PFI"); Chairman of Petrogen and Ovincor; Director of PMRMB, Petron Oil & Gas Mauritius Ltd., Petron Oil & Gas International Sdn Bhd, and PMC; Director of MERALCO and SMC; Chairman of Philippine Bank of Communications; Vice Chairman of Philweb, Atok-Big Wedge Corporation ("ATOK") and, Alphaland Corporation ("Alphaland"); and President of ISM Communications Corporation ("ISM"), Top Frontier Investment Holdings Inc., and Q-Tech Alliance Holdings, Inc. Mr. Recto was formerly the Undersecretary of the Philippine Department of Finance, in charge of both the International Finance Group and the Privatization Office from 2002 to 2005.
-He also served as the President of the Company (2008-2013) and as Senior Vice President and Chief Finance Officer of Alaska Milk Corporation (2000-2002) and Belle Corporation (1994-2000).
+He also served as the Senior Vice President and Chief Finance Officer of Alaska Milk Corporation (2000-2002) and Belle Corporation (1994-2000).